ironbar/prompt_recovery/docs/modeling/Iteration_08_create_high_quality_hard_dataset.md

 Since the texts will be short this won't cost too much money to generate a small dataset.

+Asking for less than 200 words creates text of around 100 words, which is 150 tokens.
+I believe that is long enough to be expressive and at the same time allow faster train.

+With ChatGPT it works really well.
+The temperature it is said to be 0.7 or 1.

+My vision is to create a dataframe with the prompts that will be used to generate the dataset.
+To enable for greater flexibility I will allow to use placeholders in the prompts and those will be replaced with different options when creating the dataset.

 ```
 Given the following text prompt your task is to: